-The Master of Arts in Teaching with secondary school certification as well as the Master of Arts in Teaching with

-K-12 certification preparation are both 45 credit hour programs.
-Middle school certification preparation is a 57 credit hour program.
-Elementary school certification preparation is a 71 credit hour program.
-Early childhood certification preparation is a 71 credit hour program, and early childhood special education certification preparation is a 93 credit hour program.
-All areas include certification requirements.
-Note that for middle, secondary, and K-12 certification, further coursework in the content area beyond that which was required for the bachelor's degree may be required by the Department of Elementary and Secondary Education in order to be eligible for certification.
+The Master of Arts in Teaching is a 45 hour program.
+Coursework required may extend 45 hours due to content area coursework.
+Coursework in content may be completed at an undergraduate level.
+Note that for all certification areas, further coursework in the content area beyond that which was required for the bachelor's degree may be required by the Department of Elementary and Secondary Education in order to be eligible for certification.